 Jose Luis Vallejo is founding member of ecosistema urbano, a Madrid based group of architects and urban designers operating within the fields of urbanism, architecture, engineering and sociology.
 Ecosistema urbano’s approach is defined as urban social design, by which they understand the design of environments, spaces and dynamics in order to improve the self-organization of citizens, social interaction within communities and their relationship with the environment.
 Ecosistema urbano has used this philosophy to design and implement projects in Norway, Denmark, Spain, Italy, France and China.

-Jose Luis Vallejo has lectured and has been a visiting professor in many of the most important institutions and universities worldwide like: Harvard, Yale, UCLA, Cornell, Iberoamericana, RIBA, Copenhagen, Bergen, Munich, Paris, Milan, Shanghai, Madrid, Buenos Aires, Santiago… From 2003 he is Professor at the Architecture Department, Madrid School of Architecture.
+Vallejo has lectured and has been a visiting professor in many of the most important institutions and universities worldwide like: Harvard, Yale, UCLA, Cornell, Iberoamericana, RIBA, Copenhagen, Bergen, Munich, Paris, Milan, Shanghai, Madrid, Buenos Aires, Santiago.
+He has been a Professor at the Architecture Department, Madrid School of Architecture, since 2003.

 In 2005 ecosistema urbano received the European Acknowledgement Award from the Holcim Foundation for Sustainable Construction (Geneva, 2005).
 In 2006, they were awarded the prize of the Architectural Association and the Environments, Ecology and Sustainability Research Cluster (London, 2006).
 In 2007 they have been nominated for the European Union Prize for Contemporary Architecture Mies van der Rohe Award “Emerging European Architect” and received the AR AWARD for emerging architecture in London, selected between more than 400 teams from all around the world.
 In 2008 ecosistema urbano received the first prize NEXT GENERATION AWARD from the Arquia Próxima Foundation and in 2009 the Silver Award Europe from the Holcim Foundation for Sustainable Construction selected between more than 500 teams, later being nominated as a worldwide finalist.